-- For a brief section, the vestibular nerve also runs as a single branch, known as the vestibulocochlear nerve, before it enters the skull accompanied by the facial nerve and the intermediate nerve (CN VII) and merges into one branch - the vestibulocochlear nerve.
+- For a brief section, the vestibular nerve also runs as a single branch, before it enters the skull accompanied by the facial nerve and the intermediate nerve (CN VII) and merges into one branch - the vestibulocochlear nerve.

 - The sensory fibers of both sets of nuclei cross over one another as they exit their contralateral corresponding nerves before bundling together.